According to Hoyle...

 possibly accommodate, it no longer seems necessary to restrict these videos.
 It

-you not attending (but wish you were), you will be able to download and
+So those of you not attending (but wish you were), you will be able to download and

 experience many of these sessions as well.